 BOARD OF TRUSTEES

 ACI’s Board of Trustees includes the presidents of all ACI member colleges and universities, together with nearly 30 Corporate Trustees drawn from the leadership of Illinois’ business, civic, and non-profit sectors.

-Associated Colleges of Illinois is supported by a dedicated professional staff, including specialists in nonprofit management and finance, institutional advancement, marketing/communications, special events, and specific program areas, including student support services and teacher preparation.
+Associated Colleges of Illinois is supported by a dedicated professional staff, including specialists in nonprofit management and finance, institutional advancement, public relations and marketing, special events, and specific program areas, including student support services and teacher preparation.